Vexcited/EDT-IUT-Info-Limoges/packages/website/README.md

 Don't forget to install the dependencies using `pnpm install`.

 This website only works if you've built the library first.
 You can do so by running `pnpm --filter edt-iut-info-limoges run build`.

+Also, don't forget to fill the `MONGODB_URI` environment variable in the `.env` file.
+A sample has been made in `.env.sample`.
+MongoDB is used to store timetables to prevent requesting and extracting them too much.

 | Command | Description |
 | ------- | ----------- |